OneTrickPoro/3D-Sliding-Puzzle/README.md

 ## What is it?
 An elementary bad written script for a 3D sliding puzzle.
-Name is not update; dimension are customizable but the graphic results can be awful.
+Name is not updated; dimensions are customizable but the graphic results could be awful.
 Anyways, my first puzzle with Pygame.

 For try it, download it and open using Python.